 Kaytee Wild Bird Food

-Oh boy – this one is really bad and offends me.
-Chock full of filler red milo and very little sunflower seed…which is a core ingredient in quality bird seed blends.
-Hard pass.
-The worst that I found.
+Oh boy…this one is really bad and offends me.
+This mix is chock full of filler red milo and very little sunflower seed…which is a core ingredient in quality bird seed blends.
+There’s a lot of cracked corn here too.
+A little goes a long way…too much is just for filler.

 3. Kaytee Nut and Fruit Mix